 - held an online screening of the film “Can Art Stop a Bullet” followed by discussion.

-- a Welcome Harmony Lunch to the City of Monash – held by MIG Inc on the 13th of March at the Mulgrave Community Centre.
+- 13th of March a Welcome Harmony Lunch to the City of Monash over 100 people – held by MIG Inc at the Mulgrave Community Centre.

-- a Youth Forum with six young people sharing their different faiths & application to their lives.
+- 25th of March a Youth Forum with six young people sharing their different faiths & application to their lives.

 - The Intercultural High Tea Book club participated in the online Clayton Festival with Archie Fusilio as our guest speaker.